 The size of the Iron Pro 2 is quite nice though.
-It is a 64,000 grain unit (other options available), which means you will have to do fill it up less frequently, which makes it great for large houses.
+It is a 64,000 grain unit (other options available), which means you will have to do fill it up less frequently.
 The extremely fine resin is specifically designed to help remove the iron from water.

 Benefits of a Water Softener

 A water softener has a few benefits.
 Actually, it has a lot

 of benefits.
 This section will outline some of those benefits to using one in

 This is probably the biggest advantage to using a water